apache/spark/docs/running-on-kubernetes.md

 the pod template file only lets Spark start with a template pod instead of an empty pod during the pod-building process.
 For details, see the [full list](#pod-template-properties) of pod template values that will be overwritten by spark.

+Pod template files can also define multiple containers.
+In such cases, Spark will always assume that the first container in the list will be the driver or executor container.

 ## Introspection and Debugging

 These are the different ways in which you can investigate a running/completed Spark application, monitor progress, and